 "Unlike McGuinness, Peter Robinson has a consistent record on support for the rule of law.
 Unlike McGuinness, Peter Robinson has always condemned the actions of the PIRA - an organisation that murdered defenceless men, women and children," he said.

 "The DUP has always condemned hate crime regardless of who the victim is or the suspected perpetrator.
-It has no place in our society and those behind it should be prosecuted."'Cock and bull story'
+It has no place in our society and those behind it should be prosecuted."

 Martin McGuinness described claims to the BBC by the former IRA member Peter Rogers that he and Gerry Adams had issued an order to transport a van of IRA explosives to England in 1980 as a "cock and bull story" and "total and absolute nonsense".